 \section{Abstract}

-We prove exponential moments for linear combinations of the number of individuals of each type of a whole multitype Poissonian Galton Watson process.
-We give sharp estimates for such quantities, which depend on the expectation of the Poissonian offspring distribution and the linear combination.
-We apply this result to derive type specific exponential moments for multitype Hawkes processes, improving existing results when the dimension is large.
-We also prove exponential estimates for tails of inhomogeneous Poissonian clusters.
-These estimates depend on the decay of the interaction functions defining the clusters and are starting points to derive probabilistic properties on branching processes such as Hawkes processes.
+We establish exponential moment bounds for linear functionals of the total progeny of multitype Poisson Bienaymé-Galton-Watson trees.
+Our estimates are explicitly characterized in terms of the offspring mean matrix and the coefficients of the linear functional.
+As an application, we derive type-specific exponential moment bounds for multitype Hawkes processes, yielding improved results in high-dimensional settings.
+We also obtain exponential tail estimates for inhomogeneous Poisson clusters, with bounds that reflect the decay properties of the interaction kernels defining the clusters.
+These results provide useful probabilistic tools for the analysis of branching structures arising in Hawkes processes and related models.